What is the definition of a volunteer?

 How do I know if you have received my nomination?

 All nominations will be acknowledged by email on submission.
 Please double check both the nominee’s and the nominator’s email addresses are correct.
 If you do not receive an automated email, please contact The Centre for Volunteering via email@example.com

 How are the award regions determined?

 Due to the vast area of the state of NSW covered by the awards, nominees are divided into regions.
-There are 26 regions for the State of NSW comprising of 12 Greater Sydney and 14 Country Regions.
+There are 25 regions for the State of NSW comprising of 12 Greater Sydney and 13 Country Regions.
 The Centre for Volunteering has structured these regions so that there is a substantial population in each and some natural synergies between the local government areas in each region.
 We will allocate your nominee’s Award Region based on your nominee’s residential address if an individual nomination, or on the organisation’s address if a team nomination.
-For further details download our Award Regions information sheet.
+For more details, visit our Award Region section.
 Winners from the regional awards will become finalists for the State Awards.